 Sexual assaults can cause many physical injuries such as extensive bruising, internal injuries of the female organs, genital trauma, urethral injuries, anal injuries, sexually transmitted diseases, and others.
 In severe cases of sexual assault, the fertility of a victim can be compromised.

 This list is not exhaustive, and victims of violent crime can suffer a number of physical injuries, some of which can have an impact on the rest of their lives.
 Some victims do not survive their injuries from a negligent security incident.
 In both cases, the victim or their family could have legal recourse.
-A negligent security lawyer can help clarify any legal options that may be available.
+Contact a negligent security lawyer for help clarifying any legal options that may be available.

 Emotional Injuries Associated with Negligent Security